Estimation of block sparsity in compressive sensing: Block Sparsity Estimation

-In this section, we mainly focus on the estimation of $k_{\alpha}(\mathbf{x})$ with $\alpha\in(0,2]$.
+Let us now turn to the estimation of block sparsity $k_{\alpha}(\cdot)$ with $\alpha\in(0,2]$.
 There are two reasons to consider this interval.
 One is that small $\alpha$ is usually a better block sparsity measure than very large $\alpha$ in applications.
-And we can approximate $\lVert \mathbf{x}\rVert_{2,0}$ with very small $\alpha$ as will be shown later.
+And we can approximate $\lVert\cdot\rVert_{2,0}$ by $k_{\alpha}(\cdot)$ with very small $\alpha$ as will be shown later.
 The other reason is that our estimation method relies on the $\alpha$-stable distribution, which requires $\alpha$ to lie in $(0,2]$.
-The core idea to obtain the estimators for $\lVert\mathbf{x}\rVert_{2,\alpha}^{\alpha}$ and $k_{\alpha}(\mathbf{x})$ with $\alpha\in(0,2]$ is using random projections.
-Contrast to the conventional sparsity estimation by using projections with univariate symmetric $\alpha$-stable random variables \cite{l2,z}, we use projections with the multivariate centered isotropic symmetric $\alpha$-stable random vectors \cite{n,p} for the block sparsity estimation.
+The core idea to obtain the block sparsity estimators is using random projections.
+In contrast to the conventional non-block sparsity estimation by using projections with univariate symmetric $\alpha$-stable random variables \cite{l2,z}, we use projections with multivariate centered isotropic symmetric $\alpha$-stable random vectors for the block sparsity estimation.